cloudinary-community/gatsby-source-cloudinary/README.md

 ### Cloudinary Credentials

 Cloudinary offers a generous free tier which is more than enough to bootstrap projects.
-Obtain your cloudname, key and secret from your cloudinary console when you signup at [Cloudinary.com](https://cloudinary.com).
+Obtain your cloudname, key, and secret from your cloudinary console when you signup at [Cloudinary.com](https://cloudinary.com).

 ### Environment configuration

 Store your `cloudName`, `apiKey` and `apiSecret` as environment variables for security.
-To do this, create a file in the root of the project named `.env`.
+To do this, create a file in the project's root named `.env`.
 Add your environment variables in it with:

 ```
 CLOUDINARY_API_KEY=INSERT API KEY HERE